Laser Trabeculoplasty for Glaucoma

 For laser trabeculoplasty:

-Some people feel a heat sensation in the eye during the laser surgery.
+Some people feel some pressure in the eye during the surgery.

 What To Expect After Surgery

 Laser trabeculoplasty can be done without the person being admitted to the hospital.
-The person needs to be checked by the doctor within 2 hours of the surgery.
+The person may need to be checked by the doctor within 2 hours of the surgery.
 The person will also need to see the doctor for a follow-up exam as recommended.

 Why It Is Done

-Laser trabeculoplasty may be helpful in treating people with open-angle glaucoma that continues to get worse in spite of medication treatment.
-It may also be helpful in treating older adults with open-angle glaucoma who are not able to use medicines to treat the condition.
+Laser trabeculoplasty may be helpful in treating people whose glaucoma continues to get worse in spite of medicine treatment.
+It may also be helpful in treating older adults who have glaucoma and are not able to use medicines to treat it.

 How Well It Works

-Argon laser trabeculoplasty lowers the pressure in the eye about 75% of the time.1 Research comparing ALT and the newer SLT has shown that SLT lowers pressure in the eye about the same or slightly better than ALT.2 People usually need to continue taking medicine after laser surgery to keep down the pressure in their eyes.1
+Argon laser trabeculoplasty lowers the pressure in the eye about 75% of the time in people who haven't had surgery on that eye before.1 Research comparing ALT and the newer SLT has shown that SLT lowers pressure in the eye about the same or slightly better than ALT.2 People usually need to continue taking medicine after laser surgery to keep down the pressure in their eyes.

 Decreased vision is usually a temporary problem unless there is a significant rise in the pressure inside the eye.
 Very high pressures inside the eye can lead to permanent vision loss.